 To determine an appropriate lifting weight, do some experimenting.
-It’s always safer to lift on the light side as opposed to training with a weight that is too heavy.
+It’s always safer to lift on the light side than train with a weight that is too heavy.

 When lifting, proper technique is critical.
 If you’re swinging your body, the weight is too heavy.
 Many people want to know how to start weightlifting without hurting themselves.

 Pick a weight that you can comfortably complete ten reps with.
 By the end of the set, you should feel moderately fatigued.
-If you find yourself holding your breath, shaking, or swaying throughout the workout, reduce your weight.
+Reduce your weight if you find yourself holding your breath, shaking, or swaying throughout the workout.

 Focus on isolation

 It’s common for people to have a strong side.
-Muscle imbalances can be dangerous.
+However, muscle imbalances can be dangerous.
 Some muscle groups may work harder to overcompensate, leading to pain and injuries.